 1932 – Frances Perkins becomes the first female in the Cabinet when she is appointed Secretary of Labor.

 Amelia Earhart becomes the first woman to fly solo across the Atlantic.

-The National Recovery Act forbids more than one family member from holding a government job, resulting in many women losing their jobs.
+The National Recovery Act forbids more than one family member from holding a government job, resulting in many women losing jobs.

 1935 – Anthropologist Margaret Mead publishes Sex and Temperament in Three Primitive Societies, challenging Western assumptions about gender relations.